spatie/laravel-settings/README.md

 #### Database repository

-The database repository has two optional configuration options:
+The database repository has three optional configuration options:

 - `model` the Eloquent model used to load/save properties to the database
 - `table` the table used in the database